SchlenkR/FsHttp/README.md

 FsHttp
 ======

-FsHttp is a HTTP client library written in F#.
+FsHttp is a .Net HTTP client library For C# and F#.
 It aims for describing and executing HTTP requests in convenient ways that can be used in production and interactive environments.

 **FsHttp** is authored by [@ronaldschlenker](https://github.com/ronaldschlenker).
 Feel free to leave a message.

 [![NuGet Badge](http://img.shields.io/nuget/v/FsHttp.svg?style=flat)](https://www.nuget.org/packages/FsHttp) ![build status](https://github.com/fsprojects/FsHttp/actions/workflows/push-master_pull-request.yml/badge.svg?event=push)

-**Package name change / deprecation hint**

-The NuGet package `SchlenkR.FsHttp` is _deprecated_.
-Please use the package [FsHttp](https://www.nuget.org/packages/FsHttp) for releases >= 6.x

 Documentation